WHAT MAKES YOUR EXPERIENCE DIFFERENT WITH OUR LEEDS SPECIALIST COSMETIC BREAST SURGERY PRACTICE?

 Re-do Revisional Breast Augmentation Surgery: Mr Turton has extensive experience performing correctional breast implant surgery for patients who have had complications from implants placed elsewhere in the UK.
 Patients travel to his clinics for review and revisional surgery from all over the UK; details of the best way to access his expertise when travelling from more remote parts of the UK or abroad will be provided on contacting his secretary (see consultation section for details).

 Male Breast Problems, such as Gynaecomastia: Mr Turton also specialises in the assessment of male breast disorders and all aspects of surgery for gynaecomastia.
 Male breast tissue excess (gynaecomastia) and fatty male breast tissue (usually called lipomastia or pseudo-gynaecomastia) requires particular expertise to treat.
 Excision of firm tissue and liposuction of fatty tissue may be required.
 Mr Turton performs all aspects of gynaecomastia assessment and treatment and this has included young men who have had the problem since puberty, sports stars, professional rugby players, weight lifters and body builders, young and middle age men who have acquired the disorder physiologically, and other patients who developed the disorder as a side effect of medication.
 His surgical techniques use the best cosmetic approaches to minimise scars.
-Male patients can just email his secretary Lisa Harris asking for a consultation - many patients dont like to talk about the problem and can use the following terms to make the booking as they please: "pectoral reduction" or "chest wall" or "gynaecomastia" consultation.
-Lisa has worked for me for over 9 years and very much understands the anxieties that some patient have.
+Male patients can just email his secretary Lisa Harris asking for a consultation - many patients dont like to talk about the problem and can use the following terms to make the booking as they please: "pectoral reduction" or "chest wall lump" or "gynaecomastia" consultation.
+Lisa has worked for me for over 10 years and very much understands the anxieties that some patient have.

 Other Specialist Breast Surgery: For a summary of the comprehensive Specialist Breast Services available CLICK HERE.